 That part where they have no choice but to move on to something new.
 And better.

 Yeah.
 So I was the one rejecting me, for years.
-I would write a draft of my YA novel, get to the end, realize it didn't work on enough levels to be reviseable, and I'd toss the whole thing and start again.
+I would write a draft of my YA novel, get to the end, realize it didn't work on enough levels to be revisable, and I'd toss the whole thing and start again.
 On the same story.
-I did this until I hit a breaking point: so many years with the same (dark) story and the same very flawed characters, and I couldn't do it anymore.
-I knew I wouldn't quit writing, but I needed to get as far away from that first novel as I could.
+I did this until I hit a breaking point: so many years with the same (dark) story and its messed-up characters, and I couldn't do it anymore.
+I wouldn't quit writing, but I needed to get as far away from that first novel as I could.

 What, I asked myself, did I love?